reidenong/MatrixPlusForMA1522/README.md

 >> A.leastSquare(b)
 ```
 The key design principles of **Matrix+** are to
-(1) Make code easy to read and interpret
+(1) Make code easy to read and interpret,
-(2) Cutting down implementation time for functions
+(2) Cut down implementation time for functions,
-(3) Provide a instant answer with workings whenever possible
+(3) Provide a instant answer with workings whenever possible.

 <br/>

 **Matrix+** was made over the course of AY23/24 S1 for use in the NUS mod MA1522: Linear Algebra for Computing.
 Use at your own discretion!

+**Read the User Guide on how to use Matrix+ in irl contexts with past year exam questions*.*

 ## Installation Guide
 The scriptpack should be placed in the MATLAB directory.